 This is really meaningful.
 The sum of it is that even though the holiness of God may at first seem out of sight and beyond us, and impossible, we can do as God requires because He enables us through His grace, His gifts, His favor.
 Grace is an active and effective enabling power from God, bringing merciful aid to us.
 It is the initiative of God that He takes to heal the breach between us and Him.

-Now did the cell have to go somewhere else to carry out its function?
+Did the cell have to go somewhere else to carry out its function?
 No. It was given by God.
-In like manner for us, the relationship with Him established through Jesus Christ because of His death and because of the mercy of God in justifying us by the blood of Christ, has opened to us access to God whereby going back and forth to Him, we are enabled by God to carry out our function within the body.
+In like manner for us, the relationship with Him established through Jesus Christ because of His death and because of the mercy of God in justifying us by the blood of Christ, has opened to us access to God, whereby going back and forth to Him, we are enabled by God to carry out our function within the body.

 All of us have been gifted, and there are two dangers that human nature has a tendency to take us in here.
 The one is that we might overestimate ourselves.
 That's why Paul gave this thing about "not to think more highly," to overestimate ourselves and try to exercise the gifts that God has never given us.